 Next, our dentist will file down and remove a part of the tooth’s outer layer.
 An impression will then be made of both the trimmed down and the surrounding teeth.
 You will receive a temporary crown until the permanent version is ready.

-Once the crown has been created, we will ask that you return for a second visit to our Portage dental office to have it properly cemented onto your tooth.
+Once the crown has been created, we will ask that you return for a second visit to our Portage, MI, dental office to have it properly cemented onto your tooth.
+If you received a dental implant first and are now coming in for a crown, this process may be slightly abbreviated.

 Aesthetically Focused Dentistry

 At Courtside Dental, we only offer restorative procedures that have your best interests in mind.
-Our 269.327.1011 or contact us online to schedule an appointment., wants you to be satisfied with your results.
+Our dentist in Portage, MI, wants you to be satisfied with your results.
 It is our goal to restore your teeth to their original strength and appearance.
-Call Courtside Dental today at
+Call us today at (269) 327-1011 or contact us online to request an appointment.